OdooBulgaria/pls/README.md

 - Make Sure that Admin gets the corporate account otherwise the cron jobs will not work
 - easy_install pytz(for timezone)
 - Install the Aeroo Reports.
 The installation instructions are given in the report folder
+- While installing there was a problem.
+The report_aeroo was not isntalled automatically hence PLS could not be installed completely.
+So first install PLS module then report_aeroo to complete the instalaltion
 ## To set up the users and accesses

 -  Create all users